mholling/nswtopo/README.markdown

 Additional Layers
 =================

-Any or all of the following additional layers can be included in your map by listing them in the `include` option in your `config.yml` file.
+Any or all of the following additional layers can be included in your map by listing them in the `include` option in your `nswtopo.cfg` file.
 (At the very least, you will want to include `grid` for a normal map or `declination` for a rogaining map.
 The `relief` layer is also recommended, and in many cases the `vegetation` layer.)

     include:
     - aerial-lpi-eastcoast